 After issuing draft guidance in April 2017, the Article 29 Working Party issued its final guidance on PIA on 4 October 2017.
 The guidance provides a set of evaluation criteria to consider when assessing whether to carry out a PIA.
 The guidance suggests that where two (2) or more of the following criteria are present, an organisation should consider a PIA.
 The criteria are (taken directly from the guidance):

-- When the processing in itself “prevents data subjects from exercising a right or using a service or a contract” (Article 22 and recital 91).
-This includes processing operations that aims at allowing, modifying or refusing data subjects’ access to a service or entry into a contract.
+When the processing in itself “prevents data subjects from exercising a right or using a service or a contract” (Article 22 and recital 91).
+This includes processing operations that aim at allowing, modifying or refusing data subjects’ access to a service or entry into a contract.

 How does this relate to the role of the data processor in the context of pre-employment background screening?